cta-observatory/ctapipe/README.rst

 The following command will set up a conda virtual environment, add the necessary package channels, and download ctapipe and its dependencies.
+The file *environment.yml* can be found in this repo.

 ::